tbogdala/mindmeld/README.md

 * BUG: make sure chat logs with duplicate names can't be made
 * Should have copy icon next to chat log settings to copy scenario/desc and then paste icons in the sections.
   Should confirm the pastes with a bottom sheet so that there's not accidental overrides.
-* Long press of send button should 'impersonate' the AI instead if there's a message in the text box?
 * Have a help icon for ChatLog Configuration to explain settings verbosely.
 * Confirm that not supplying a ConfigModelSetting context size uses -1 or auto for default.
 * BUG: ConfigModelSettings that are nullable might not be picking good defaults.